ozgurbaserdem/ozgurbaserdem/README.md

 ## 💼 What I've Built

 **[SJ.se](https://www.sj.se)** — Sweden's Largest Train Operator<br>
 Was Tech Lead for the ticket purchase flow serving millions of monthly users.
-Built the booking flow, rebooking, and travel passes.
+Built the flows for ticket purchases, rebooking/cancelling tickets, and buying travel passes.
 Strong focus on accessibility and performance.

 **[SJ Design System](https://design.sj.se)** — Enterprise Component Library<br>
 Built a design system with 130+ components used by 20 frontend teams.
 Led the Material UI 4→5 migration and pushed for dark mode implementation.
 React, TypeScript, Storybook.